UniversalDependencies/docs/_urj/dep/acl-relcl.md

 ---
 layout: relation
 title: 'acl:relcl'
 shortdef : 'relative clause modifier'
+udver: '2'
 ---

+### Description

+The relative clause subtype of [acl]() should be used systematically in Uralic
-A *relative clause modifier* (`acl:relcl`) marks relative clauses.
+languages: A *relative clause modifier* (`acl:relcl`) marks relative clauses.
 The governor is the phrase or clause modified.
 Usually, it is a noun, but in Uralic it can also be a verb, when the dependent refers to the entire action described.
 The dependent is the main predicate of the relative clause.

+#### Examples

 <!-- fname:relcl_NP.pdf -->
 ~~~ sdparse